How giving learners choice will optimize your retail training (video and example)

 1. Empower learners to focus on the content they need with an exploratory menu

-As learning designers, we will always have to meet the needs of a wide variety of learners.
+As corporate elearning designers, we will always have to meet the needs of a wide variety of learners.
 In retail, however, where staff turnover and use of seasonal staff are high, the variety of needs to cater to becomes increasingly apparent.
 New retail staff might have never encountered the policies before.
 Others might be familiar with similar policies from a past retail role, but need to learn how to apply them for your company.
 Seasonal staff may just need a quick refresher.
+Online retail training courses are perfect for allowing staff to learn as and when they need to.

 In retail, confidence, knowledge and experience levels vary hugely between learners.

 Launching your course with an open, exploratory menu, like the one shown here, enables you to cater to this wide variety of needs.
-Rather than locking down the topics and forcing learners to take one route through the course (which may or may not be right for them), learners can instead choose the path that’s right for them.
+Rather than locking down the topics and forcing learners to take one route through the course (which may or may not be right for them), online retail training allows learners to instead choose the path that’s right for them.

 In this example we offer learners three topics: